FeelsDEX/feels/docs/203_pool_clmm.md

 - **Price**: The ratio of two tokens in a pool.
 In the Feels system, all prices are represented as `sqrt_price`, a Q64.64 fixed-point number, which simplifies many mathematical calculations. `sqrt_price = sqrt(price_token1 / price_token0) * 2^64`.
 - **Tick**: A discrete price point.
 The entire price range is divided into discrete ticks.
 Each tick corresponds to a specific price.
 The relationship is `price = 1.0001^tick_index`.
 This means moving one tick changes the price by approximately 0.01% (1 basis point).
 - **Tick Spacing**: To prevent griefing with dust liquidity and to manage on-chain data, liquidity can only be added at ticks that are a multiple of `tick_spacing`.
-A market can have a `tick_spacing` of, for example, 1, 10, or 100.
+A pool can have a `tick_spacing` of, for example, 1, 10, or 100.
 - **Liquidity (`L`)**: A virtual quantity representing the depth of the market.
 In a given price range, the real reserves (`x`, `y`) are related to liquidity by the formulas:
   - `Δx = L * (1/√P_upper - 1/√P_lower)`
   - `Δy = L * (√P_upper - √P_lower)`
-- **Active Liquidity**: The total liquidity available at the current market price.
+- **Active Liquidity**: The total liquidity available at the current pool price.
 This is the sum of all `liquidity_net` values from ticks below the current tick.

 ### 1.2.
 Positions